robgaston/osgw/index.md

 - Once added, you can preview the layer from "Layer Preview" section

-- Layer styles use the [StyledLayerDescriptor](http://www.opengeospatial.org/standards/sld) standard, new styles can be added from the "Styles" section
+- Layer styles use the [StyledLayerDescriptor](http://www.opengeospatial.org/standards/sld) standard, new styles can be added from the "Styles" section (you can use the [Geoserver SLD cookbook](http://docs.geoserver.org/stable/en/user/styling/sld/cookbook/) as a guide)

 ---